 |SEE ALSO: The Social Phobia|

-Selfie Dangers People Normally Overlook
+8 Selfie Dangers People Normally Overlook

-A Selfie Reveals Your Location
+1 – A Selfie Reveals Your Location

-A Selfie Gives Out Personal Information
+2 – A Selfie Gives Out Personal Information

-A Selfie Shows How People Look Like
+3 – A Selfie Shows What People Look Like

-A Selfie Sends the Message that “You Are Not Home”
+4 – A Selfie Sends the Message that “You Are Not Home”

-A Selfie Shows Actions People Do
+5 – A Selfie Shows Actions People Do

-A Selfie Reveals Others’ Identities
+6 – A Selfie Reveals Others’ Identities

-A Selfie Gives Out Details about Your Family
+7 – A Selfie Gives Out Details about Your Family

-Taking a Selfie Can Become Addictive
+8 – Taking a Selfie Can Become Addictive

 Taking a Selfie Can Turn Deadly

-Taking selfies can really get out of control, but there are some strategies people can follow to avoid being harmed or becoming extremely obsessed with the habit.
+Taking selfies can get out of control, but there are some strategies people can follow to avoid being harmed or becoming extremely obsessed with the habit.
 For those who are taking too many selfies, they might start to think of taking less daily.
 Also, they ought to consider sharing them with close friends only and not with everyone else.
-Another great technique is to consider taking pictures of their work achievements rather than just focusing on their physical appearance.
+People suffering from selfie-mania could also consider taking pictures of their work achievements rather than just focusing on their physical appearance.

 For a bigger look at the topic, here is an introduction to cyber safety!